e-abdi/Open-Source-Glider/Glider Components/comms.rst

 Security
 -------------

 Iridium comms are not secure.
 A group in Germany has decoded the data and published their tool online!
-Listen to their very interesting talk here.
+Listen to their very interesting talk `here <https://youtu.be/JhJT7Cvh6NE?si=9_wxUTpdEPtfm7ry>`_.
-This is on my to do list to try to see if I can do a man-in-the-middle attack to a glider and take over its piloting!

 Argos
 ===============

 Another constellation used mostly for animal tracking but used on gliders as a backup system.
 The localization method is based on doppler effect so it's quite low accuracy but good last resort!
 The new generation of trackers actually use GPS for more location accuracy and actually use the satellites for data transmission.
-Apparently you can even sent a few other bytes alongside the GPS lines which could be interesting in our case! but haven't tried this yet mention CLS
+Apparently you can even sent a few other bytes alongside the GPS lines which could be interesting in our case! but haven't tried this yet.

 LoRa
 ===========